Daniel-Brai/Learning-CI-CD-with-Github-Actions/README.md

+# Testing of CI and CD with Github Actions on a React App

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).